How Foreigners Can Stay Long Term in Laos: Visa Options Explained

 Foreign investors and stockholders of registered Lao companies use the NI-B2 (or I-B2) business visa.
 Eligibility requires that the applicant is named in the business as an investor or stockholder — not merely as a director.
 Directors and deputy directors who hold no shares must follow the LA-B2 employment route with a work permit instead.

-This is the official investor pathway, with legal status grounded in the investment rather than a third-party agent arrangement.
+This is the official investor pathway, with legal status grounded in the investment rather than a third-party sponsor arrangement.
 It is a more demanding entry bar but produces more autonomous and unambiguous legal standing.
-The full NI-B2 process is covered in a separate article.
+The full NI-B2 process is covered in the NI-B2 investor visa article.

 The SP-B3 Spouse Visa

-Once the marriage is formally registered, the SP-B3 is applied for at the Ministry of Foreign Affairs, followed by a stay permit at the relevant authority.
-Foreign spouses holding an SP-B3 can work legally in Laos provided a local company sponsors the required work permit — a benefit the LA-B2 agent-managed route does not automatically confer.
+Once the marriage is formally registered or the overseas certificate is endorsed, the SP-B3 is applied for at the Ministry of Foreign Affairs, followed by a stay permit at the Office of Foreigner Administration.

 Documents Typically Required